 The point where treatment stops making sense

-We will not coat a roof that cannot be saved.
-If sheets around Oxford have already perforated, if corrosion has reached deep into the laps over large areas, or if the coating is breaking down across the full sheet face and not just the cut edges, an edge treatment is wasted money.
-At that stage the genuine options are replacement or over-roofing, and we will tell you so after the survey.
-An honest no costs us a job; a dishonest yes costs you a roof.
+We won’t coat a roof that can’t be saved.
+If sheets around Oxford have already perforated, if corrosion has reached deep into the laps over large areas, or if the coating is failing across the whole sheet face and not just the cut edges, an edge treatment is wasted money.
+At that stage, the real options are replacement or over-roofing.
+We’ll tell you so after the survey.
+Saying no honestly costs us a job; saying yes dishonestly costs you a roof.

 Survey-led, the full picture first

-Everything starts with a proper survey of the laps, edges, gutters, fixings and coating, photographed and written up so you can see the condition for yourself.
-Where the factory finish is chalking and tired across the whole roof, it is often more sensible to treat the cut edges and apply a full roof coating together, one access set-up and one finished result.
-We are based in the South East and operate across England, with Oxford and the surrounding Oxfordshire area well inside our usual working range.
-Send us the details and we will arrange a date to look.
+Everything starts with a proper survey: laps, edges, gutters, fixings and existing coating.
+We photograph and write it up so you can see the condition for yourself.
+If the factory finish is chalking and tired across the whole roof, it often makes more sense to treat the cut edges and apply a full roof coating together.
+One access set-up, one finished result.
+We’re based in the South East and work across the UK.
+Oxford and the surrounding Oxfordshire area are well within our usual working range.
+Send us the details and we’ll arrange a date to come and look.